shadielfares/hldr/README.md

 Note:

 This was a fun project, it is still publicly avaliable on VSCode feel free to fork it and make a PR for any issues.
-I will still see them and test them out.
+I will still see them and test them out, however I am archiving this today.

 ## Demo